ColePaskuski/Aftermath-Islands/Inventory_Save_System_Aftermath_Islands.md

 ### WebSocket Send Message

 Sent messages are triggered when a particular action is executed, such as when a player moves an item.
-The code is the same for each the Vendors, Containers, and Players.
+The code is the same for each the Vendors, Crafting Tables, and Players.

 ![Alt text](<Unreal_Blueprint_Images/Inventory Save System/Websocket_Send_Message.png>)

 ### WebSocket Receive Message

 Received messages are also triggered when a particular action is executed, such as when a opens their inventory.
 The received message will trigger a Received Message Custom Event depending on what JSON type is being sent by the WebSocket Server.
-The code is the same for each of the Vendors, Containers, and Players.
+The code is the same for each of the Vendors, Crafting Tables, and Players.

 ![Alt text](<Unreal_Blueprint_Images/Inventory Save System/Websocket_Receive_Message.png>)

 ### WebSocket Received Message Events

 Received messages are based on the JSON message received from the WebSocket Server.
 For example, if the JSON type string reads "inventory,” the WebSocket creates the relevant items in the player's inventory.
-The events for the Vendors, Containers, and Players will be different from one another because they have to execute different code for different WebSocket’s.
+The events for the Vendors, Crafting Tables, and Players will be different from one another because they have to execute different code for different WebSocket’s.

 ![Alt text](<Unreal_Blueprint_Images/Inventory Save System/Websocket_Received_Message_Events.png>)